Germania (city): Demolition

 The razing of old buildings to make way for the reconstruction of Berlin began in 1938 in various places around the city.
 This included the Alsen district, where the Great Hall would stand, and the Tiergarten district, where Speer planned to build the House for German Foreign Transport, and where the Kaiser-Wilhelm-Strasse would intersect with the great East-West Axis which was to be built.
 The East-West Axis was completed in time for Hitler's 50th birthday celebration a year later, in 1939, when Speer ceremoniously presented it to Hitler with the words "My Führer.
-I should like to report the completion of the east-west axis.
+I would like to report the completion of the east-west axis.
 May the work speak for itself."

-Built
+Construction

 Speer designed a new Chancellery, which included a vast hall designed to be twice as long as the Hall of Mirrors in the Palace of Versailles.
 Hitler wanted him to build a third, even larger Chancellery, although it was never begun.
 The second Chancellery was destroyed by the Soviet Army in 1945.

-Swedish Bohus granite was imported to be used as building material in Germania.

 Construction halted

-At the beginning of World War II, with the German invasion of Poland in 1939, construction was suspended, but resumed after the clear German victory.
-When France was defeated in 1940, Hitler visited Paris briefly with Speer and a few chosen others, the Führer's desire to "give Berlin a new face" was revitalized, and the work was redoubled at his command.
+At the beginning of World War II, with the German invasion of Poland in 1939, construction was suspended, to be resumed after the "clear German victory".
+When France was defeated in 1940, Hitler visited Paris briefly with Speer and a few chosen others, the Führer's desire to "give Berlin a new face" was revitalised, and the work was redoubled at his command.
 At Speer's instigation, Hitler signed a decree which read: